 I used Minwax Dark Walnut stain.
 I applied about 3 coats of stain, allowing each coat to dry between applications and wiping away excess stain.
 The stain was just the right amount to create the color I was looking for.

 I used polycrylic, in a matte finish, to seal the stain

-Before applying paint, it’s best to always wipe down your piece.
-I removed the dirty and dust using a vinegar and water mix.
+Before applying the paint, it’s best to always wipe down your piece.
+I removed the dirt and dust using a vinegar and water mix.

 I love earthy greens, and this was the perfect color!
 I have used various brands of chalk finish paint; and this one is definitely my favorite.
 It is not super thick like other chalky paints, allowing for a smooth, easy finish.